Check your cash: ‘Fancy’ serial numbers worth big bucks

 Eric Gerner, owner of Gold and Silver of Joplin, LLC., said the worth of a modern bill depends on its serial number and how unusual it is.
 Gerner said currency collectors look for several different types of fancy serial numbers that stand out from the crowd.

 “There’s a whole family of collectors notes when it comes to looking at the serial number.
 You can look for repeater notes, and what I mean by that is eight digits that repeat, such as 08080808.
-There’s also three and four number repeaters.
+There are also three and four-number repeaters.
 Of course, you have your ladders that go both up and down.
 There’s what we call bookends, where you have the first four numbers that match.
 I can go on and on,” said Gerner.

 Another way to determine the value of U.S. paper money based on the serial number is to have it examined by a reputable currency dealer/collector.